 Posts table sort options

-Posts Table Pro comes with 2 options for sorting the table when it first loads.
+Posts Table Pro comes with two options for sorting the table when it first loads.
 Once the table has loaded, users can click on a column heading to sort by that column.

 You can order by any column in the table, or by any of the following keywords (whether or not they are included in your table):